 In Fig \ref{Fig5}(a) we show the results for square lattices $3\times3$, $4\times4$, and $5\times5$ (8192 shots per data point) with the trial-state implemented on qubit chains as shown on the IBM Quantum device {\it ibmq\_manhattan} Fig \ref{Fig5}(b).
 Random coupling instances correspond to choosing $J_{ij}^{(x,y,z)}\in[0,1)$ (three decimal places).
-Across the board, the QCM infinum results improve on the variational benchmark and are remarkably close to the exact results given the 1D restriction of $|\phi_{\rm trial}(\theta)\rangle$.
-The data is accompanied by zero-noise simulations, which clearly show that while the variational data points obtained with device noise consistently move away from the true ground-state energy, the QCM infinum estimates around the N\'eel point are remarkably inert and maintain the robustness to both noise and change in the trial-state as shown in the $q = 6$ results.
-In Fig \ref{Fig5}(c) we plot the fidelity ratios with respect to the exact results.
-The difference between the QCM results and the variational benchmark is clear -- device and shot noise are well under control for the QCM infinum estimates.
-For the largest $5\times5$ instance, the fidelity ratio with respect to the exact value (uniform 2D Heisenberg model\cite{Xiang-2001}) for the QCM infinum estimates is 91\%.
+Across the board, the QCM infimum results improve on the variational benchmark and are remarkably close to the exact results given the 1D restriction of $|\phi_{\rm trial}(\theta)\rangle$.
+The data is accompanied by zero-noise simulations, which clearly show that while the variational data points obtained with device noise consistently move away from the true ground-state energy, the QCM infimum estimates around the N\'eel point are remarkably inert and maintain the robustness to both noise and change in the trial-state as shown in the $q = 6$ results.
+In Fig \ref{Fig5}(c) we plot the approximation ratio with respect to the exact result.
+The difference between the QCM results and the variational benchmark is clear -- device and shot noise are well under control for the QCM infimum estimates.
+For the largest $5\times5$ instance, the approximation ratio with respect to the exact value (uniform 2D Heisenberg model \cite{Xiang-2001}) for the QCM infimum estimates is 91\%.
 The recycling of the one-time quantum output also works well, despite the assembly process for $\langle H^n\rangle$ and $c_n$, providing an ensemble of results over random coupling instances -- the ensemble distributions ($10^3$ instances) are shown in Fig \ref{Fig5}(d).